 5. Hunt for Treasure at Black Dog Salvage

-Fans of the popular TV show Salvage Dawgs will find a lot to love at Black Dog Salvage.
+A visit to Black Dog Salvage is one of the top things to do in Roanoke for fans of the popular TV show Salvage Dawgs.
+Even if you don’t watch the show, you’ll find a lot to love at this popular Roanoke VA attraction.
 The architectural salvage business mixes building components like window frames, full-size fire surrounds, and a large collection of shutters with fully restored furniture, art and home decor, and smaller gift items in a sprawling Roanoke space near Memorial Bridge.

 6. Eat and Drink Local at Grandin Village and Around Town